 Review of Vortex, Volume 1, Number 1, 1953

 Vortex was one of the worst SF magazines of all time.
 They published only two issues, in 1953.
 They may be best known for featuring Marion Zimmer Bradley's first two professional sales, in the second issue.
-The first issue notably featured three writers who made their reputations after leaving the SF field: Milton Lesser, who wrote mysteries as by Steven Marlowe; S. A. Lombino, who wrote mysteries as by Evan Hunter and as by Ed McBain; and Alfred Coppel.
+The first issue notably featured three writers who made their reputations after leaving the SF field: Milton Lesser, who wrote mysteries as by Stephen Marlowe; S. A. Lombino, who wrote mysteries as by Evan Hunter and as by Ed McBain; and Alfred Coppel.
 (Both Lesser and Lombino eventually legally changed their names to their more prominent pseudonyms (Hunter in the case of Lombino, instead of McBain).)

 [Here are Coppel's two stories.]